Chryston High School: The Real Schools Variety Show

 Chryston High School took part in Real Radio's "Real Variety Show", a talent show, on 11 September 2001.
 The school was selected as one of the 12 schools across Central Scotland to take part, out of an initial list of over 200 schools.
 The show was hosted by Steve McKenna, a DJ for Real Radio.
 Dance group "Annihilation" emerged winners after the decision made by 3 judges which the school had invited.
 "Annihilation" competed against the winners of the other 11 schools in which took place on the Real Radio website, and won.
 The winners, "Annihilation" were scheduled to perform at the Pavilion Theatre on Friday 25 September 2009 along with the likes of: MacDonald Brothers, Aftermath Street Dance Kru, Red Hot Chilli Pipers, impressionist Lewis MacLeod and the cast of Kylie Mania but contractual difficulties prevented this.
 Instead, the dance group performed at the Strathclyde Park Fireworks Display in Glasgow on 5 November 2009.

 Controversies

 In 2002 the senior janitor at the school was suspended over allegations he downloaded pornography using a school computer.

 In 2006, a 16-year-old female pupil pleaded guilty to dealing cannabis at the school, and was issued with an electronic tag.

-In 2007 parents expressed anger after pupils were sent home alone in the middle of the night after problems with a school rip.
-Four members of staff and about 69 students had been stranded at the school when a bus booked to take s trip to Alton Towers had nott turned up.
+In 2007 parents expressed anger after pupils were sent home alone in the middle of the night after problems with a school trip.
+Four members of staff and about 45 students had been stranded at the school when a bus booked to take a trip to Alton Towers had not turned up.

-The school was at the centre of a police alert, in January 2012, when it emerged pupils were equipping themselves with weapons in preparation for a fight with students from Lenzie Academy and Abronhill High School.
-Six pupils, aged 12 between 14 years, were reported to the Children's Panel after police discovered that several students were intending to participate in a pre-arranged fight with another school.